appropo/dotfiles/README.md

 2. Clone this repo `$ git clone https://github.com/moritzhaller/dotfiles.git ./.dotfiles`.
 3. Cd to the dotfiles directory `cd ./dotfiles`.
 3. Create symlinks by running `./script/install` and following the instructions.

+## Update dotfiles
+1. Cd into your dotfiles root-directory
+2. Run the update script `$ ./script/update`

 ## Assumptions
 These dotfiles are ment to work with bash under OSX.